 All right, great.

-I have them delivered to the House for guests, but I don't even read them.
+I have them delivered to the house for guests, but I don't even read them.

-So you can really save it.
+So you can really save that's that's fine.

 Well, let's put it this way.

-Uh-uh uh uh uh uh no I'm and your time is better spent doing other things.
+And your time is better spent doing other things.

-I have never clipped coupons in my entire life.
+I have never clipped coupons.

-When I was out of work, I never clipped coupons.
+In my entire life, when I was out of work, I never clipped coupons.

-It's just not I it it has nothing.
+It's just not, it has nothing.

 God bless you.

-Well, not everybody can be.
+Well, not everybody's can be.

 And probably it's a good thing because then they'd probably do away with it.

-No, they're not gonna do away with it because it generates traffic, and you use the coupons, you can buy other stuff in the store.
+No, they're not going to do away with it because it generates traffic.

 It's a cooperative effort between the companies that issue them in the grocery stores.

-And they do save a lot of people money, and more people really need to uh to give us to it.
+And more people really need to give it.

-I, you know, since I have stepped in it in so many ways today, why not put the second foot in here?
+You know, since I have stepped in it in so many ways today, why not put the second foot in here?

 I don't do mail-in rebates, but that's not what I was going to say.

-What I was going to say is it is people like me who don't use the coupons who make them continue to be used by others who do use them.
+What I was going to say is, it is people like me who don't use the coupons who make them continue to be used by others who do use them.

 If everybody redeemed every coupon out there, they would do something about the program.